patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 To remove padding entirely, pass 'noPadding' to the `default` breakpoint.
 For example, the second section in this example passes in `padding={{ default: 'noPadding' }}`.
 Since no specific breakpoints are mentioned, every breakpoint will have 'noPadding'.

 To add padding at specific breakpoints, pass in "padding" at those breakpoints.
-For example, the third section in this example passes in `padding={{ default: 'noPadding', md: 'padding', lg: 'padding' }}`.
-At 'md', 'lg',  'xl' and '2xl' breakpoints, the default value will be overwritten, and padding will be added.
+For example, the third section in this example passes in `padding={{ default: 'noPadding', md: 'padding' }}`.
+At 'md', 'lg',  'xl', and '2xl' breakpoints, the default value will be overwritten, and padding will be added.

 To remove padding at specific breakpoints, pass in 'noPadding' at those breakpoints.
-For example, the fourth section in this example passes in `padding={{ md: 'noPadding' }}`, which means that 'md', ‘lg’  'xl' and '2xl' breakpoints will have ‘noPadding’.
+For example, the fourth section in this example passes in `padding={{ md: 'noPadding' }}`, which means that 'md', 'lg'  'xl', and '2xl' breakpoints will have `noPadding`.

 ```ts file="./PageMainSectionPadding.tsx"
 ```